Rashaan Melvin: Professional career

+Pre-draft

-Melvin did not receive an invitation to the NFL Combine, but performed at Northern Illinois' pro day.
+Melvin did not receive an invitation to the NFL Combine, but performed at Northern Illinois's pro day.
 At the conclusion of the pre-draft process, Melvin was projected to be a seventh round pick or an undrafted free agent by NFL draft experts and scouts.
 He was ranked the 36th best cornerback prospect in the draft by DraftScout.com.

 Tampa Bay Buccaneers

 2013

-On April 29, 2013, the Tampa Bay Buccaneers signed Melvin to a two-year, $900,000 contract that includes a signing bonus of $10,000 as an undrafted free agent after he went undrafted during the 2013 NFL Draft.
+On April 29, 2013, the Tampa Bay Buccaneers signed Melvin to a two-year, $900,000 contract that includes a signing bonus of $10,000 as an undrafted free agent after he went undrafted during the 2013 NFL draft.
 Melvin received a few offers from multiple teams to join as an undrafted free agent, but received the largest signing bonus from the Buccaneers.

 Throughout training camp, Melvin competed for a roster spot as a backup cornerback against Anthony Gaitor, Danny Gorrer, Myron Lewis, Branden Smith, and Deveron Carr.
 On August 29, 2013, Melvin injured his hamstring during the Buccaneers' 30–12 loss to the Washington Redskins in their fourth preseason game.
 Melvin made the active 53-man roster after an impressive training camp and preseason.
 Head coach Greg Schiano named Melvin the fourth cornerback on the depth chart to start the regular season, behind Darrelle Revis, Leonard Johnson, and Johnthan Banks.

 On October 15, 2013, the Tampa Bay Buccaneers placed Melvin on injured reserve after he missed the first five games due to a hamstring injury.
 On December 30, 2013, the Tampa Bay Buccaneers fired head coach Greg Schiano and general manager Mark Dominik after they finished with a 4–12 record in 2013.